How To Get Google Reviews

-Reviews, for example, uses text messaging as the primary channel for invitations.
-Doing so can result in a significantly higher response rate and enables you to collect as much as 15x more Google reviews than traditional email based platforms.
+A good online review management platform utilizes text messages as the primary channel for invitations.
+Doing this results in a significantly higher response rate and enables you to collect more Google reviews than traditional email-based platforms.

-Implementing an Interaction Management™ platform is a good place to start, but if you really want to see the online reviews roll in you should consider doing the following:
+Implementing an online review management platform is a good place to start, but if you really want to see the online reviews roll in you should consider doing the following:

-Determine the right timing of the invitation: You know that you need to ask your customer to leave a review, but the problem you run into is it’s not always clear when the best time to invite your customers.
-In our experience, the best time to ask is when there’s some downtime in the sales process.
+1. Determine the right timing of the invitation.
+In our experience, the best time to ask for a review is when there’s some downtime in the sales process.
 For example, in the auto industry, a good time might be after the sale is completed and the customer is waiting in finance.
-Your customer is just going to be sitting there anyway, so why not ask them to leave a review and walk them through the process.
+Your customer is just sitting there anyway, so why not ask them to leave a review and walk them through the process?

-Set the expectation for the review: After you’ve determined the right time to invite the customer, now you can start setting expectations for what you want them to do.
+2. Set the expectation for the review.
+After you’ve determined the right time to invite the customer, now you can start setting expectations for what you want them to do.
 When setting expectations, you should let the customer know: